xc-jp/purescript-protobuf/README.md

 ## Writing programs with the generated code

-The code generator will use the `package` import statement in the `.proto` file and the base `.proto` file name as the Purescript module name for that file.
+The code generator will use the `package` import statement in the `.proto` file and the base `.proto` file name as the PureScript module name for that file.

 A message in a `shapes.proto` descriptor file declared as